batinhugo/Hugo-korsan/README.md

 No unnecessary items, vehicles, or inventory clutter

 Compatible with qb-core,  qb-target, and ox_lib

-🔧 Requirements:
-qb-core
-qb-target
-ox_lib